Klipper3d/klipper/docs/Config_Changes.md

 USB support.
 They now use a unique chip id by default (where available).
 If an "mcu" config section uses a "serial" setting that starts with "/dev/serial/by-id/" then it may be necessary to update the config.
-Run "ls -l /dev/serial/by-id/" in an ssh terminal to determine the new id.
+Run "ls /dev/serial/by-id/*" in an ssh terminal to determine the new id.

 20191121: The pressure_advance_lookahead_time parameter has been